 From the state forest's website:

-On Saturday, October 10, 2020, one member of the Southeast Ohio Radio Adventure Team performed a successful activation of Kanawha State Forest in West Virginia as part of the Parks on the Air (POTA; link) program.
-This was the first CW POTA activation of Kanawha State Forest.
+On Friday, July 23, 2021, one member of the Southeast Ohio Radio Adventure Team performed a successful activation of West Blue Rock State Forest in Ohio as part of the Parks on the Air (POTA; link) program.

-In all, Eric made fifteen QSOs, of which two were P2P QSOs.
+In all, Eric made twenty QSOs in forty-eight minutes, including one P2P QSOs.
 All of Eric's QSOs were CW and were made at the 5-watt level.